google/closure-builder/README.md

 Closure JavaScript files without the need to configure anything.
 The Google Closure library will be included automatically if needed.

-This simple build system could be also used for normal css, js and static files as well.
+This simple build system could be also used for normal css, js, nodejs  and static files as well.

 * [Installation](#installation)